The Complete Guide to Drum Lesson Pricing

 What Determines Drum Lesson Costs?

-Your ideal drum instructor will have at least a Bachelor’s degree in drum, and lessons with those teachers range from $40-$60 per hour on average.
+Your ideal drum instructor should have at least a Bachelor’s degree in drum, and lessons with those teachers range from $45-$65 per hour on average.
 Teachers with a Master’s or Doctorate in drum typically charging $50-$70 per hour.

 Q. Should beginners learn from professional drum teachers from the start?

 Absolutely!
 For beginners, it’s important to learn the correct way to play drums from the start to avoid developing bad habits.
-A professional drum teacher can guide beginners smoothly from basic to advanced levels, helping them achieve their musical goals faster through effective practice methods.
+A professional drum teacher can guide beginners smoothly from basic to advanced levels, helping them achieve their musical goals faster through effective practice methods and tips.
+It’s perfectly fine to switch to a different (and possibly better) teacher later on, but if you can find a more experienced one from the beginning, your drum journey will be solid.

-Online drum lessons are generally the most affordable option since the lessons can be set up with a few digital equipment from the comfort of your home.
-In-person drum lessons at a teacher’s studio typically cost an average of $10 more, and there is usually a small additional fee of about $10 for the teacher to visit your home.
+Online drum lessons are generally the most affordable option since the lessons can be set up with a few digital equipment from home.
+In-person drum lessons at a teacher’s studio typically cost an average of $10 to $15 more, and there is usually a small additional fee of about $10 for the teacher to visit your home.

 In-person prices can vary widely though depending on the number of qualified drum teachers in your area.
 In order to find highly-qualified teachers at reasonable prices, online lessons will be your best bet.